mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ## Overview

-The MariaDB Monitor is a monitoring module for MaxScale that monitors a Master-Slave replication cluster.
-It assigns master and slave roles inside MaxScale according to the actual replication tree in the cluster.
+The MariaDB Monitor monitors a Master-Slave replication cluster.
+It monitors the state of the backends and assigns master and slave roles.

 ## Configuration